snroeust/SmartPlantWatering/README.md

     - make all

 ---How to run---
-    - start the TCP-Webserver with:     ./server_web
+    - start the TCP-Webserver with:     sudo ./server_web       (sudo because the server is running on port 80)
     - start the SensorHandler with:     ./SensorHandler

     - using any Webbrowser go to http://<RaspberryPi-IPAddress>     (f.E.: http://192.168.178.12)